ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 ![Job Logs](../img/PollyCLI/7.png "Job Logs") <center>**Figure 7.** Job Logs</center>

+**Note:**

-**Note** - If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing --yes or -y in the command instead of --workspace-id parameter.
+*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing --yes or -y in the command instead of --workspace-id parameter.

 ##Polly CLI help